geeknik/my-awesome-stars/topics.md

 ## electron

-- [menloresearch/jan](https://github.com/menloresearch/jan) - Jan is an open source alternative to ChatGPT that runs 100% offline on your computer
 - [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.
-- [bytedance/UI-TARS-desktop](https://github.com/bytedance/UI-TARS-desktop) - A GUI Agent application based on UI-TARS(Vision-Language Model) that allows you to control your computer using natural language.
 - [Ninety-Camera/desktop-frontend](https://github.com/Ninety-Camera/desktop-frontend) - Desktop application frontend for the CCTV Smart Monitoring Platform
 - [toeverything/AFFiNE](https://github.com/toeverything/AFFiNE) - There can be more than Notion and Miro.
 AFFiNE(pronounced [ə‘fain]) is a next-gen knowledge base that brings planning, sorting and creating all together.
 Privacy first, open-source, customizable and r
 - [romankurnovskii/BrewMate](https://github.com/romankurnovskii/BrewMate) - Homebrew GUI apps manager